-- a management valuation using Council CEO, Finance and Administration Manager, Works Manager, Building Services Manager and CT Management Consultant to assess the condition and cost assumptions associated with all infrastructure assets and an appropriate cost index for the region. - a 'desktop' valuation for land and improvements, buildings and major plant asset classes which involves management providing updated information to the valuer regarding additions, disposals and changes in assumptions such as useful life, residual value and condition rating.
+- a management valuation using Council CEO, Director Corporate Services, Works Manager, Building Services Manager and CT Management Group Consultant to assess the condition and cost assumptions associated with all infrastructure assets and an appropriate cost index for the region. - a 'desktop' valuation for land and improvements, buildings and major plant asset classes which involves management providing updated information to the valuer regarding additions, disposals and changes in assumptions such as useful life, residual value and condition rating.
 The valuer then determines suitable indices which are applied to each of these asset classes.

-As at 30 June 2021, 'desktop' revaluation by applying indices was undertaken for all asset classes held at fair value by APV Valuers and Asset Management.
+As at 30 June 2022, comprehensive revaluation was undertaken for all asset classes held at fair value by APV Valuers and Asset Management.